 I recently discovered the blog site, Law and the Multiverse, which discusses legal issues involving comic book characters.
 I enjoy the authors’ creativity very much.
 And I enjoy even more the writer James Daily’s note on the American case of Toy Biz, Inc. v.
 United States, 248 F.Supp.2d 1234 (Ct.
 Int’l Trade 2003).

-To add to the fun, on a factual point, the X-Men comics themselves suggest that X-Men are human, and therefore dolls… So goes the dizzying nature of law.
+To add to the fun, on a factual point, the X-Men comics suggest that the X-Men are human, and therefore dolls… So goes the dizzying nature of law.
 Who really knows why toys and dolls were dutiable at different rates.
-Regardless, this decision reflects the value tax lawyers can add to their clients, by combing through various rate schedules, definitions, and classifications.
+Regardless, this decision reflects the value lawyers can add to their clients, by combing through various rate schedules, definitions, and classifications.